actions-marketplace-validations/pillargg_sam-ots/README.md

 ## To Do

-- [ ] Get an initial version up and running (Node or Python?)
+- [x] Get an initial version up and running (Node or Python?)
-- [ ] Get it working on GH Actions
+- [x] Get it working on GH Actions
-- [ ] Update it so that it can be ran with JSON Files
+- [ ] Update it so that it can be ran with JSON file tests
 - [ ] Make it into a GitHub Action Marketplace step